OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 To be sure that the identifiers can be used, check `AndroidManifest.xml` for usage of the IMEI and `Build.Serial`.
 The file should contain the permission `<uses-permission android:name="android.permission.READ_PHONE_STATE"/>`.

-> Apps for Android O will get the result "UNKNOWN" when they request `Build.Serial`.
+> Apps for Android 8.0 (API level 26) will get the result "UNKNOWN" when they request `Build.Serial`.

 #### Dynamic Analysis